ktorio/ktor-documentation/topics/server-auth.md

 [anonymous fallback](server-typed-auth.md#anonymous), typed
 [sessions](server-typed-session-auth.md), and [OAuth 2.0 flows](server-oauth2-flows.md).

-The type-safe authentication scheme API is experimental.
-It works alongside the provider API described below, so you can adopt it incrementally.
+> This API is an alternative to the named provider approach described in this topic.
+> Both APIs can be used in the same application.
+For more information, see [](server-typed-auth.md).
+>
+{style="note"}

 ## Add dependencies {id="add_dependencies"}